cyb3rdog/escapepod_python_sdk/README.md

 2) In order to use this SDK to its full potential, it is recommended to have also the [vector-python-sdk](https://github.com/cyb3rdog/vector-python-sdk) installed, as at this moment, this is the only Vector Python SDK, which can be used with your EscapePod onboarded Vector.

-3) This SDK requires the Cyb3rVector Extension Proxy service to be deployed and configured to use with your EscapePod [see the **deployemnt** section](deployment/)
+3) This SDK requires the Cyb3rVector Extension Proxy service to be deployed and configured to use with your EscapePod [see the **deployment** guide](deployment/)

 ### EscapePod SDK Installation